Affordable. Flat fee. Attorney Prepared

 • Privacy needs (desire to keep trust terms out of the public eye)

 A: Each lawyer sets their own fees.
 Many law firms to do estate planning at set fees for particular types of documents / situations.
 Some offer a “free” seminar and charge thousands for a revocable trust package.
 Some form sits provide boilerplate planning documents for clients to sign on their own.
-Our trust packages start at around $1,000 for a single planner and $1,500 for married couples (2022 pricing at the time of writing this Answer), includes attorney meeting, pour-over wills, health care and financial powers of attorney and a deed for the planner’s principal residence in MD, but please check out our pricing guide or call our firm for current details.
+Our trust packages start at around $1200 for a single planner and $1,600 for married couples for a standard Revocable Living Trust and associated planning documents (2024 pricing at the time of updating this Answer), includes attorney meeting, pour-over wills, health care and financial powers of attorney and a deed for the planner’s principal residence in MD, but please check out our pricing guide or call our firm for current details.

 Talk with an Arden Law attorney or schedule a consultation to see if a trust makes sense for you.